shingjan/Crane/README.md

 ### 2. A slightly-off distributed file system

-Run Crane master/slave on each node p.s.
-Master need to be run on the leader node defined in our membership protocol, which is the one with the lowest id defined in /env.py
+Run Crane master/slave on each node

+P.S.
+Master need to be run on the leader node defined in our membership protocol,

+which is the one with the lowest id defined in /env.py

 ~~~